mattcroat/joy-of-code/posts/svg-animation-library/svg-animation-library.md

 ---
 title: The Best Svelte SVG Animation Library
-description: Learn how to make a SVG animation library with Svelte.
+description: Learn how to make the best SVG animation library using existing Svelte features inspired by other animation libraries.
 slug: svg-animation-library
 published: '2023-11-03'
 category: svelte